IMPROVING YOUR RESILIENCE CAPABILITIES

-The aim is clear: to enable firms to, anticipate, prevent, adapt, respond to, recover from and learn from operational disruptions.
+The regulators' aims are clear: to place firms into a state where they can anticipate, prevent, adapt, respond to, recover from and learn from operational disruptions.
 The self-assessment requirements however, are not so clear and regulatory guidance is sparse.

 Our team of specialists, led by Steven Francis (ex-FCA and regulatory lawyer) and Jonathan Steward (ex-KPMG & Deloitte and a risk and compliance professional), are here to help with the demands of this new regulation.
 With a deep understanding of the issues we have created a proprietary decision analysis tool (DAT) as well as self-assessment templates and trackers.
 These resources will enable firms to identify their important business services, the internal and external resources required to deliver them, and crucially set their impact tolerances (the time-based metric indicating the maximum tolerable level of disruption to unimportant business service).
 Many of these are new concepts, raising complex definitional points.
 The onus is on firms to produce reasoned self-assessments of appropriate quality.
 AG can help.